 The intermediate appellate court expressed concern about the prejudice of exposing a party’s immigration status.
 Certainly, the jury’s outcome in this very case underscored this point.
 But, in this case, the plaintiffs opened the door to questions about their immigration status when their answers to interrogatories were different than the ones they later submitted as evidence.
 What I found really interesting is that the court, in a helpful footnote, tells us that the smarter play for plaintiffs’ attorneys would be just to object to the social security number issue.

 As a side note, there is a hot issue now about whether a social security number can be produced in discovery.
 Some plaintiffs’ lawyers object like crazy, even though they are usually all over the medical records that were produced in the case, anyway.
 It is usually one of those fights about absolutely nothing unless the plaintiff has some personal opposition to its production (very few do).
 But in this case, it really did matter.

 What Is the Take Home Message in This Case?

-If you are a plaintiffs’ lawyer, you have to realize that if your client’s immigration status is in question, you have to get out in front of it.
-The first way to do that is ask your client the hard questions about it.
-This means you have to racially profile your clients a little bit, doesn’t it?
+If you are a plaintiffs’ lawyer, realize that if your client’s immigration status is in question, you must get out in front of it.
+The first way to do that is to ask your client the hard questions about it.
+This means you have to racially profile your clients a little, doesn’t it?
 Well, maybe, but not really.
 First, if someone has an accent they may not be from this country.
 So that is always a legitimate hint that there could be an immigration issue.
 You can also, if you are sensitive to these things like I am, ask every single client to verify their immigration status and tell them why it is so important to be truthful.

 That is the second big lesson here.
-Clients sometimes lie, often about things that are not relevant to the case until it become relevant by the mere fact that they are lying.
+Clients sometimes lie, often about things that are not relevant to the case until it becomes relevant by the mere fact that they are lying.
 This happens all of the time.
 We need to make this risk crystal clear to our clients before they answer discovery.